obinnaonyema/nd00333_AZMLND_C2/README.md

 ![endpoint response](https://github.com/obinnaonyema/nd00333_AZMLND_C2_Operationalize_Model_in_Azure/blob/master/starter_files/Images/endpoint_json_output.PNG)

 I struggled a bit here as I was getting an http response 502.
-I had to drill down using application insights to find out I had been sending input data with only 13 values as against the expected 20.
+I had to drill down using application insights (in the right corner of the image above) to find out I had been sending input data with only 13 values as against the expected 20.
 I was using the endpoints.py data in the exercise starter files which wasn't the same as the endpoints.py data in starter files folder.
 I made this correction and got the expected json response.

 ### Create Swagger Documentation